It is a device used to supply supplemental oxygen or increase airflow to a patient or person who needs respiratory assistance.

 Due to the nature of where the tips of the nasal cannula are located (in the nostrils), they get dirty quite often.

-That said, most manufacturers advise that patients change their nasal cannulas once a week for regular daily use or up to a month for sporadic use.
+Most manufacturers advise that patients change their nasal cannulas once a week for regular daily use or up to a month for sporadic use.

 Daily maintenance of the cannula

-If you have chronic obstructive pulmonary disease and are receiving daily supplemental oxygen therapy, you should follow the instructions provided by your healthcare team for cleaning and maintaining your nasal cannula.
+If you have the chronic obstructive pulmonary disease and are receiving daily supplemental oxygen therapy, you should follow the instructions provided by your healthcare team for cleaning and maintaining your nasal cannula.
 There are some basic guidelines that you should know.

 To avoid bacteria build-up, you should clean the cannula with an alcohol swab or wipe after each use.
 If you use oxygen continuously, take a break to disinfect the cannula at least once or twice a day, more if it is congested.

-Getting sick can be very dangerous for people with chronic obstructive pulmonary disease, so you need to be vigilant about using alcohol to kill any bacteria.
+Getting sick can be very dangerous for people with chronic obstructive pulmonary disease, so you need to be vigilant about using alcohol to kill bacteria.

 Cleaning your nasal cannula

-To do this, soak the tube in warm water with a small amount of dish soap and white vinegar, which is a good bacteria killer that does not eat the cannula.
+Soak the tube in warm water with a small amount of dish soap and white vinegar, which is a good bacteria killer that does not eat the cannula.